mkumar183/my-diaries/my-docs/02-strategic-goals-priorities.md

     1.3 MTSS Intervention (Q1,Q2-2024)

 ### 2. Delivery Hard Problems from India (Shemeem (Rohit/Azaz))
-    2.2 Portal Scalability
+    Already doing: Tenant Manager Application, Development in Portal, Creation of Infrastructure in AWS 2.2 Portal Scalability
     2.3 Make Logi deliver from India for LAUSD
     2.4 Resolve DW_ETL Issues from India (Currently DM team is choked by it) 3.1.3 Reduce # of DW_ETL Issues that go to DM Team